Pitt-Fuego/project-reflection/README.md

 ##Get Started

-1. Go to the the Elevator Pitch repository: [HERE](https://github.com/Pitt-Fuego/stasis-theory-machine)
+1. Go to the the [Project Reflection Repository](https://github.com/Pitt-Fuego/project-reflection)

 2. Click "Code" then "Download ZIP" to your local computer.